ishakkhanbd/ishakkhanbd/README.md

 Hi there, this is the repository of Md Ishak Khan (ishakkhanbd).
 I hold a PhD in Mechanical Engineering and work in the semiconductor industry.
-I have 9+ years of expertise in 3 areas: **Mechanical Design, FEA, and Machine Learning**.
+I have 9+ years of experience in 3 areas: **Mechanical Design, FEA, and Machine Learning**.
 Please feel free to explore my repositories to have an idea about my design, simulation,and programming portfolio.
 For constructive criticism, please feel free to reach out at ishak.buet@gmail.com.